14 March 2023

 Blogger is free, but it lacks features that will help your site succeed.

 WordPress is open-source software that is free to use.
 To start a blog, all you need is a domain name and hosting.
+Check out some best cheap WordPress hosting for your WordPress site.

 While the domain and hosting are the only costs to consider, you may want to consider upgrading to premium themes and plugins if needed.
 This will increase the cost of your WordPress blog.